dps923/winter2020/topics/info-optionals.md

 It is fundamentally the same as explicitly checking for nil values, but the syntax looks a bit cleaner (to some people).

 You can include as many optional bindings AND Boolean conditions in a single if statement as you need to, separated by commas.
-If any of the values in the optional bindings are nil or any Boolean condition evaluates to false, the whole if statement’s condition is considered to be false.
+If any of the values in the optional bindings are nil or any Boolean condition evaluates to false, the whole if statement's condition is considered to be false.
 For example:

 ```swift
 if let firstNumber = Int("4"), let secondNumber = Int("42"), firstNumber < secondNumber && secondNumber < 100 {